wasmCloud/wash/README.md

 ## Contributing to wash

 If you have any feature suggestions, find any bugs, or otherwise have a question, please submit an issue [here](https://github.com/wasmcloud/wash/issues/new/choose).
 Forking & submitting Pull Requests are welcome, and the [good first issue](https://github.com/wasmcloud/wash/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label is a great way to find a place to start if you're looking to contribute.

+### Setting up for wash development

+Developing wash and running it's integration tests requires a number of extra compilers and build tools.
+The `./tools/deps_check.py` script will check you have all of the requirements to develop wash successfully!
+You can also run this script using `make check-deps`.

+### Running tests

+We use [`nextest`](https://nexte.st/index.html) as the test runner for wash.
+It speeds up our test runs and also allows us to configure more advanced features like automatic retries.
+See the `Makefile` as well as the `.config/nextest.toml` configuration to learn more about our testing setup.